chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /carenets/{CARENET_ID}/record

-   Basic record information within a carenet
+   Get basic information about the record to which a carenet belongs.

    :shortname: carenet_record
    :accesscontrol: